Creating a List of Known Good Processes for Whitelisting

 As you have seen it just took a few simple steps to generate a comprehensive CSV export of all processes that were started on a reference system.
 Such a list is a great starting point for whitelisting allowed processes.
-As a next step we recommend you verify the processes on the list and then import it into your security product.
+As a next step, we recommend you verify the processes on the list and then import them into your security product.
 Let us know how it goes!

 The uberAgent product family offers innovative digital employee experience monitoring and endpoint security analytics for Windows and macOS.